shnhrtkyk/TreeGAN/README.md

 - We evaluate FPD scores using 5000 samples obtained from fixed trained model with best performances.

 - FPD evaluations have to use pre_statistics file for each class or all class version.

+- We just provide intermediate pretrained checkpoints and generated samples having fine scores when they are trained in about 1000 epochs.
 ___

 ## [Citing]